BGI-Qingdao/SpaGRN/README.md

 # Installation
-To install the latest version of SpaGRN via `pip`:
+To install the latest version of SpaGRN via `PyPI`:
 ```å
-pip install spagrn==1.0.0
+pip install spagrn
 ```
 SpaGRN can be imported as:
 ```